-- The PPF account of the NRI cannot be extend beyond its 15-year maturity.
+- The PPF account of the NRI cannot be extended beyond its 15-year maturity.
 But if the NRI PPF account is already under the 5-year extension, then it would be allowed to complete the extended tenure and then will have to be closed.

-- The PPF interest rate applicable to NRIs will be same as that of resident Indians.
+- The PPF interest rate applicable to NRIs will be the same as that of resident Indians.
 Do check the latest PPF interest rate.

 - PPF maturity proceeds are tax-free even for NRI investors

-Why is there so much confusion about PPF rules for NRIs living abroad.
+Why is there so much confusion about PPF rules for NRIs living abroad?

 It is because of a policy flip-flop by the government.

-In October 2017, the government (vide a notification: link) announced that all those PPF account for NRI will have to be closed where the PPF account holder had become an NRI.
+In October 2017, the government (vide a notification: link) announced that all those PPF accounts for NRI will have to be closed where the PPF account holder had become an NRI.
 And if they continued with the account, then the interest rate accrued will be reduced to the rate applicable to the Post Office Saving Account.